JyotiDagar/Hack-Together-Teams/README.md

 # Hack-Together-Teams

-We have developed a Microsoft Teams bot that offers three key features to enhance users' well-being and productivity.
+We have developed a Microsoft Teams bots(Boost10x and MyTaskReminder) that offers below key features to enhance users' well-being and productivity.

 1. Mindfulness Videos: